 A: To some extent, yes.
 However without an accurate definition of the mind, current efforts will eventually face diminishing returns; often without achieving a practical goal.
 Goals are met in the lab quite often, but translating results to the real world, to compete successfully with other technologies and methods, is another challenge entirely.

 Tasks are usually well-defined within a neuroimaging study.
 But real progress involves moving beyond task-based neuroimaging.
 What is needed is mind-based neuroimaging.
-The former can only take you so far without a clear and accurate understanding of the mind — as it operates within these tasks.
+Task is maybe 20% of mind.
+And it often doesn’t represent mind very well.
+Task-based neuroimaging can only take you so far without a clear and accurate understanding of the mind — as it operates within the context of a task.

 Q: You only have a B.A. in psychology and are self-taught in neuroscience.
 How can you have something to say about neural networks?
 Aren’t brain experts and Ph.D.’s much more qualified to speak to how the brain works?

 A: The basis of Mind Brain Insights is a new understanding of mind and brain.
 It’s not about accumulating knowledge.
 Compared to a neuroscientist I know practically nothing about the brain.
 But, brain understanding doesn’t require vast knowledge.
-During the past 13 years, I’ve built a unique understanding of the brain based on the mind.
+During the past 13 years, I’ve built (with the help of many others) a unique understanding of the brain based on the mind.
 First I constructed a mind model, and then applied it to the brain.
-It’s a mind-centered approach to understanding this (rather incredible!) electrochemical organ.
-It doesn’t require any deep training in neuroscience, beyond a basic understanding of biological neural networks.
+It’s a mind-centered approach to understanding this (incredible!) electrochemical organ.
+It doesn’t require deep training in neuroscience, beyond a basic understanding of biological neural networks.